yoyoyoseob/jukebox-views-ios-0615-public/README.md

 - (void)sortSongsByArtist;
 ```

   * Should sort the songs array alphabetically ascending by artist.
-If two songs have the same Artist, then they should be sorted alphabetically ascending by album.
+If two songs have the same Artist, then they should be sorted alphabetically ascending by album, and then alphabetically ascending by song title.

 ```
 - (void)sortSongsByAlbum;